shipnow/docs/README.md

 If you need to test your clients, feel free to pollute the testing API with test data, though keep in mind that it will be cleared every few hours.

-On occasions, may testing may diverge slightly from production.
+On occasions, testing may diverge slightly from production.
 This should not last long, since we generally deploy to one and quickly to the other.
 If you find such discrepancies, don't worry, since they should quickly propagate to production.

 Both APIs use HTTPS (ie: HTTP + TLS) exclusively.
-You should never attempt to reach them using raw HTTP.
+You MUST NOT attempt to reach them using raw HTTP.

 Authentication
 --------------